 A U.S. Army Corps of Engineers study of the Red River Basin recommends development of a seamless 10-meter DEM for the entire Red River Basin, with higher-resolution data for the 1997 flood boundary.
 Some high accuracy maps have been created for the Red River Basin using Light Detection and Ranging (LIDAR) technology.
 The Fargo-Moorhead, Wahpeton, and Lower Wild Rice River areas have been completed and other pilot projects are planned.
 Some local and state agencies have created more precise elevation data for specific projects.

 A draft MSDI Elevation data plan was prepared and presented to the Data Committee in January 2003.
-The plan will be complete by the summer of 2005.

 The high-resolution elevation white paper estimated that $41 million would be needed to produce a DEM or DTM for the nearly 84,000 square miles of Minnesota, not including data management costs.
 A concerted effort is being made to combine state funds with federal funding through FEMA to finance this effort.
 A proposal has been presented to the State Legislature.